shakes76/PatternFlow/recognition/laterality_classification/README.md

 ```
 unique patients in entire dataset:  101
-unique patients in training set:  38
+unique patients in training set:  84
-unique patients in testing set:  8
+unique patients in testing set:  17
-number of patients in training and testing:  0
+number of unique patients in both training and testing:  0

-proportion of right knee in training set: 3920 6000
+proportion of right knee in training set: 8720 15000
-proportion of right knee in test set: 560 1500
+proportion of right knee in test set: 2160 3500
 ```